 The step to ask Shaun to offer his cool workshops in the Netherlands was therefore quickly taken.
 He is a fantastic and accessible teacher with a wealth of knowledge and experience.
 I would recommend his valuable teaching and pleasant feedback to anyone who has ideas for developing a story to book more one-to-one sessions.

-His workshops are not a one-off activity of Red Thunderbird.
+His workshops are not a one-off activity of my Red Thunderbird Agency.
 They are in line with my plans to set up an online learning environment with a range of courses in storytelling and appreciative communication, specialisms that I apply in my freelance work as a writer, trainer and facilitator for the government, among others.
 In the corona period, I also learned, like many of us, that you can deliver great lessons online.
 And now hybrid working has become the norm.

 Shaun’s workshops are not online and not even hybrid, but physical and in a beautiful location.
 Who knows what combinations will emerge in the near future.
 Here you can read all about the workshops and how to register for them and the possibility to book a private consultation.
 In the 10 Questions for Shaun McCarthy interview, you will learn more about his background, the type of classes he has been teaching for 15 years at Oxford University, the dreams he has for students and the challenges you may face if you want to make it in the media industry.
 With tips on how to deal with them, of course!